Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Methodology

-\textbf{Our goal} is to actively expand the thought structure $\mathcal{S}$ by generating new reasoning branches $C'$ to explore previously untouched areas of the solution space ($\mathcal{P_U}$).
-In this way, we maximize the chance of discovering effective and innovative solutions.
-The optimization goal is defined as $\max_{\mathcal{S}'} J(\mathcal{S}', \mathcal{Q})$, where $J$ is the reasoning performance metric and $\mathcal{S}'$ is the expanded thought structure.
+\textbf{Our goal} is to actively expand the thought structure $\mathcal{S}$ by generating new reasoning branches $C'$ to explore previously untouched subspace $\mathcal{P_U}$.
+In this way, we increase the likelihood of discovering correct and novel solutions.
+Formally, we define the optimization objective as: